-Buying a pet such as crabs, crayfish, or shrimp can be a lifelong commitment.
-They require a proper environment in order to stay healthy and live a happy life.
+Buying a pet such as crab, crayfish, or shrimp can be a lifelong commitment.
+They require a proper environment in order to stay healthy and live happy life.

 There are many crabs, crayfish, or dwarf shrimp species that you can choose from.
 However, there are also many important things for the aquarist to consider when selecting a new pet.

 As I mentioned earlier, buying them can be a lifelong commitment.

 When you are in a pet store, do not hesitate to ask as many questions as you can.
 At the same time, you have to be very careful there, DO NOT think that they know everything and everything they say is true!

 Do some research beforehand about the specific needs of the animal.
 Take it seriously!